Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 </p>

 # Features (Edit this as it is required.)
-## The landing page
-* Contains an image from the game containing the title and farm that they will help re-build.
+## Question Container
-* This section introduces the user to Stardew Valley through the prominently displayed hero-image that presents both the name of the game and the parts of the game.
+* This section shows the questions being asked to the user.
+(Add image here)

 ## Game Area
 * This area is for the placement of the answers.
 * The user can select an answer to the question being asked in the question container.

-## Question Container
-* This section shows the questions being asked to the user.
+(Add image here)

 ## Score Board
 * This section shows the user the number of answers that they have gotten correct.
 * This will change as more types of farms are displayed on social media.
+(Add image here)

-## The Footer
+## Results Page
-* This footer provides links to all the relevant social media sites for Stardew Valley.
-The links open into new tabs to allow for easy navigation.
-* The footer is valuable to the user as it allows them to keep up to date on updates for the game and to join the community that helps make it special via social media.
+* This tells the user their overall results from the quiz.
+(Add image here)

 # Features left to Implement
+## Results page
+* This would open a new page that would tell the user what their score was and the amount of money they won.
+## Animated header
+* This would flash at the user to how the game show Who Wants To Be a Millionaire Logo did.

 # Testing (Edit this as it is required.)
 ## Validator Testing